Skip to main content

 Best Practice Summary:

-• ✅ Use SHA-256 for all new evidence (2025 standard)
+• ✅ Use SHA-256 (NIST FIPS 180-4) as the primary hash for all new evidence.

-• ✅ Calculate hash immediately upon acquisition
+• ✅ Calculate hash immediately upon acquisition; record before any other operation.

-• ✅ Log all verifications in chain of custody
+• ✅ Log all verifications in chain of custody with analyst, timestamp (UTC), and tool version.

-• ❌ Never skip hash verification before analysis
+• ❌ Never skip hash verification before analysis.

 11. Reference Resources